 View all career options

 Media is a constantly evolving and competitive industry that demands professionals who have both practical experience in media production as well as highly developed critical thinking and writing skills.
 Experience the best of both worlds as a student in the Journalism and Creative Writing program.
-Achieve an Ontario College Diploma in Journalism – Mass Media and a Bachelor of Arts degree in Media Studies upon graduation in just four years.
+Achieve an Ontario College Diploma in Journalism – Mass Media and a Bachelor of Arts degree in Media Studies (with an option in Creative Writing) upon graduation in just four years.

 Due to the constant evolution of technology and the increasing development of new platforms of communication, traditional media professions such as journalism are facing new opportunities, as well as new challenges.
 Changes in the delivery methods of traditional news have forced journalists and others within the journalism industry to change how they do their jobs.
 For instance, journalists can now collect information with their phones and deliver stories directly to multiple platforms.

-This program embraces the broad changes occurring in the media landscape and offers a progressive curriculum that allows you to focus on development of skills in journalism, social media and content creation on all platforms – online, print and broadcast.
+This program embraces the broad changes occurring in the media landscape and offers a progressive curriculum that allows you to focus on development of skills in journalism, social media and content creation on all platforms – online, social media and broadcast.

 Develop the essential skills, knowledge and behaviours required to work in this progressive, critical profession.